OurVoiceUSA/sm-oauth/README.md

 ## Features

 This is the oauth server for our back-end services.
-It does social media authentication and returns a JWT.
+It does social media authentication and returns a JWT signed by a RSA keypair.

 ## Development Setup

-Start by configuring the `.env` file:
+Start by configuring an `.env` file:

     cat << EOF > .env
     export REDIS_HOST=localhost